After wolves rebound across US West, future up to voters | WTOP

 “Colorado’s public lands are diminished without wolves,” he said.

-Standing in the decaying pen where Yellowstone’s wolves got their start, Smith said that if the Colorado reintroduction initiative passes, success ultimately rests more on human tolerance than the animals’ proven biological resiliency.
+Standing in the pen where Yellowstone’s wolves got their start, Smith said that if the Colorado initiative passes, success ultimately rests more on human tolerance than the animals’ proven biological resiliency.

 “Don’t recover wolves unless there’s areas where you can leave them alone,” he said.